Article: Introducing myself and my label – Angela Wozniak Jewellery

-Me wearing one of my designs, the Karen Open Circle Stud while on a trip to Jaipur, India to source gemstones.
+Me wearing one of my designs, the Lara Circle Stud Hoop Earrings in Bali.

 It all started in Bali.

 That first metal-smithing class was just a 3 hour studio class, but I ended up staying the whole day in the studio to make more jewellery pieces and I kept returning everyday to make more jewellery during my 7 day trip.

 Some were not very good and literally were thrown in my scrap metal box, but some were really awesome as I had friends ask me to make them copies.